 50 Dearmans Place, Chapel Wharf, Manchester

-The Lowry Hotel is an iconic five star hotel in Manchester with a large sprinkling of the extraordinary.
-Taking its name from the famous Salford artist, L.S Lowry, it’s no surprise to discover that art runs through the very fabric of the hotel.
+Taking its name from the famous Salford artist, L.S Lowry, it’s no surprise to discover that art runs through the very fabric of the Lowry Hotel.
 From the moment you step through the polished glass doors the hotel delivers a tangible sense of something a bit different.

 29 Ducie St, Manchester